-Understanding The Training Process: Stress, Recovery, Adaptation
+Understanding the Training Process: Stress, Recovery, Adaptation

 While often workouts written by top-level Strength & Conditioning Coaches may look simple on paper, this is actually not the case.
 There are many variables that need to be taken into account to make sure the program will be effective and have a balance of pushing hard enough to make performance changes, while respecting the rest needed to allow the body to recover.
 Managing this relationship is known as the “Stress, Recovery & Adaptation Response.”
 In this article we will cover what the “Stress, Recovery & Adaptation Response” is, its subcomponents and factors to consider when training.